Tinclon/Mirror/README.md

 # Raison d'Étre (Rationale)
-This repo contains node code to mirror files and directories from a MASTER volume to a SLAVE volume
+This repo contains node code to mirror files and directories from a MASTER volume to a SLAVE volume.

+# Setup
+On the MASTER volume, create an empty file at the root level named "MASTER"

+On the SLAVE volume, create an empty file at the root level named "SLAVE"

+Mirror will recursively visit all directories on the MASTER and SLAVE volumes, mirroring MASTER to SLAVE.

+Files at the root level of the volumes will not be affected.

 # Usage